What Is Von Willebrand Disease?

 What Are the Signs & Symptoms of Von Willebrand Disease?

-Many teens with VWD have such mild symptoms that they never know they have it.
-Those with a more severe form of the disease, though, need a treatment plan to help them reduce bleeding symptoms.
+Many kids with VWD have such mild symptoms that they never know they have it.
+Those with a more severe form of the disease, though, need proper diagnosis and a treatment plan to help them reduce bleeding symptoms.

 Symptoms of Von Willebrand disease can include: